-Meet The 16 Black-Owned Businesses Receiving A Glossier Grant
+Meet The 16 Black-Owned Businesses Receiving A Glossier Grant Today

-In early June, at the height of the Black Lives Matter movement, Glossier made a $1 million donation to organizations combating racial injustice.
-The dollar amount almost overshadowed the brand's second significant commitment: allocating an additional $500,000 in the form of grants to Black-owned beauty businesses.
+In early June, at the height of the Black Lives Matter movement, Glossier made a $1 million pledge.
+The commitment included an immediate $500,000 donation to organizations combatting racial injustice, and another $500,000 in the form of grants to Black-owned beauty businesses.
+Today, September 2, those 16 grant recipients were spotlighted and welcomed into the Glossier community.

 Glossier's grant initiative tackles the systemic issues that plague the beauty industry at large, including those the company is addressing within its own walls.
 On top of experiencing racism, anti-Blackness, and other barriers to entry, Black female business founders receive a staggeringly low percentage of venture capital funding compared to their white peers — just 0.2%, according to a 2016 study.
-To combat this, Glossier founded a support program, which aims to both provide capital and 1:1 training to deserving entrepreneurs who are statistically at an unfair disadvantage right out of the gate.
+To combat this, Glossier founded its own support program, which aims to both provide capital and 1:1 training to deserving entrepreneurs who are statistically at an unfair disadvantage right out of the gate.

 Advertisement

 The public application process for a Glossier grant (which closed in early July) was simple and straightforward: Any U.S.-based Black beauty entrepreneur selling cosmetics, skin care, or products or tools for face, body, or hair could apply for a grant of $10K, $30K, or $50K, depending on the stage of their business.

-Under the leadership of Kim Johnson, Senior Community Manager at Glossier, the corporate panel assessed the nearly 10,000 applications submitted, and offered a total of 16 grants to Black-owned beauty businesses.
-Today, September 2, the founders were spotlighted and welcomed into the Glossier community.
+Under the leadership of Kim Johnson, Senior Community Manager at Glossier, the corporate panel assessed the nearly 10,000 applications submitted and offered a total of 16 grants to Black-owned beauty businesses.

 The photo grid above shows each of the founders who will receive a Glossier grant.
 The impressive list of innovators and entrepreneurs includes Trinity Mouzon Wofford, founder of Golde, a Brooklyn-born health and beauty brand, Malaika Jones Kebede, founder of plant-based wellness collection Brown Girl Jane, sisters Nikki and Whitney who founded Melanj Hair, a company that specializes in textured hair extensions, and so many more.